 White Box, Ballots not Bullets, (Crossing the Fire Wall), New York

-Van der Grinten Galerie, The Schuh Show, curated by Ruth Marten, Cologne, Germany
+Van der Grinten Galerie, The Shoe Show, curator Ruth Marten, Cologne, Germany

 2018